 Remember that just because she’s your sister, doesn’t mean you have to spend time with her.
 You can choose to avoid her, limit your time together or have someone else with you when you see her, so you are not alone together.
 You can choose to set clear boundaries when it comes to interacting with her.

-While you can’t control your sister’s narcissistic behaviour, you can control your own.
+While you can’t control your sister’s narcissistic behavior, you can control your own.
 Instead of trying to change her, look at how you can change your own habits to support yourself.

 Look at the ways you tolerate her narcissistic behaviour and how this might actually be supporting it.
 A narcissistic child will often take over the family dynamic, demanding the most attention (8).
 You may have gotten used to dealing with this, but you can withdraw your participation at any time.